Information for 14603IIED

 To download the document, right-click on the link above and follow the instructions to save or download the file.

-IIED's work aims to help farmers ensure agricultural research better meets farmer's needs and priorities.
+IIED's action-research work aimed to help farmers ensure agricultural research better meets farmer's needs and priorities.

 More at www.iied.org: